Key2img/Source/README.md

 * Adding More Keyboard Themes
 * Adding A Loader When Image is Being Processed

-# Known Bugs
+# No Known Bugs

+---

+# Fixed Bugs
-* Jpeg Scaling Issue (Scale doesn't Work when exporting Jpeg)
+* Fixed Jpeg Scaling Issue (Scale doesn't Work when exporting Jpeg is fixed)

 ---
 # Help Us By